gem/oq-engine/doc/getting-started/installation-instructions/windows.rst

 Click on the “More info” link inside the popup:

-Check that the App string starts with “OpenQuake_Engine\_” and ends with the desired version number, if all is in order, click on the “Run anyway” button to continue.
+Check that the App string starts with “OpenQuake_Engine” and ends with the desired version number, if all is in order, click on the “Run anyway” button to continue.
 You will be presented with an installer dialog similar to the one depicted below: